EQAR/deqar-docs/docs/DEQAR_overview.md

 ![DEQAR High Level Data Model with Countries](img/DEQARPhysicalERDiagram_Design31_20-01-18_highlevel.jpg)

 Registered agency users are invited to submit information on external quality assurance reports including information about the study programme concerned, if applicable.
 On the other hand, institutional information will largely be managed by EQAR based on data from ETER/OrgReg.
+EQAR will also continue to collect and manage agency data through their registry.
+This data will be directly linked to the records in DEQAR.
+Related to this, DEQAR also includes a **Country** entity, which contains information on the official external quality assurance regime in each DEQAR-related country---a country which either hosts an EQAR-registered agency or hosts an institution evaluated by a EQAR-registered agency.

+![DEQAR High Level Data Model with Countries](img/DEQARPhysicalERDiagram_Design31_20-01-18_countryplain.jpg)

 Further information on the type of information to be collected and stored in DEQAR can be found in the [Operational Model](https://eqar.eu/fileadmin/eqar_internal/MD/MD6/Database_of_External_QA_Results_Report_Model_v3.pdf), section 5.3, page 36.

-DEQAR has also included a **Country** entity, which contains information on the official external quality assurance regime in each DEQAR-related country---a country which either hosts an EQAR-registered agency or hosts an institution evaluated by a EQAR-registered agency.

-![DEQAR High Level Data Model with Countries](img/DEQARPhysicalERDiagram_Design31_20-01-18_countryplain.jpg)

 Functional Overview
 -------------------